egarner99/GA5/README.md

 Can you explain in simple terms what the inside of the bulk-chmod.sh script does?

-**Results #4/5:**
+**Results 4/5:**

 I prefer the explanation given for the second question, as it was a bit more in-depth (as seen in screenshots).
 It gave some code as well, but I had already tested the script.

 **Thoughts:**

-I thought that Microsoft Copilot was very helpful!
-It gave pretty straightforward answers, and even though the issue was just that I needed to reload VS Code, if there was an issue with the original code it seems pretty good at trouble-shooting.
+I thought that Microsoft Copilot was helpful, it gave pretty straightforward answers.
+Even though the issue was just that I needed to reload VS Code, if there was an issue with the original code it seems pretty good at trouble-shooting.
 The script's instructions were pretty clear with how to use it as well.
-In regards to how it works, based on what the AI says (see screenshots for question 4/5), it confirms that a path and action were given, determines the file or dir that you want to change, and then changes the permission to what you want it to be, and with dry-run, it just says what it would do, which it seemed to do.
+My only complaint would be you have to create the .sh files and create the script manually, unlike GitHub Copilot.
+In regards to how it works, based on what the AI says (see screenshots for question 4/5), it confirms that a path and action were given, determines the file or dir that you want to change, and then changes the permission to what you want it to be, and with dry-run, it just states what it would do to the terminal, which it seemed to do.
 Though I didn't take screenshots of all of them, the code to do this on a Windows was also provided as an option.

 **Notes:**

 I also went back and checked if the first code I entered, `./bulk-chmod.sh --path ./scripts --match "*.sh" --files +x` would work, and I added --dry-run at the end so it wouldn't change anything.
-It did (output below), so the actual issue was that VS Code needed to reload.
+It did (output below), so again the actual issue was that VS Code needed to reload.
 Nonetheless, Microsoft Copilot was pretty helpful!

 Output:
 ```bash